Introduction

 pending-*

-branches to our git.
+branches to debcargo-conf.

 There are also various scripts in dev/*